CONGRATULATIONS ON YOUR PREGNANCY!

 THE PROCEDURE OF THE NON-INVASIVE UNITY™ TEST

 The UNITY™ test enables non-invasive prenatal screening (NIPT) for these single-gene disorders if a carrier has been identified from the pregnant women’s blood.
 To determine whether a fetus is affected by any of the genetic anomalies examined, it is first examined whether the mother is a carrier of one of the diseases.
 Only in this case can the child be affected.
-In this case, an NIPT will be subsequently performed to analyze the child’s cell-free DNA (cfDNA) drom the same blood sample.
+If the mother is identified as a carrier an NIPT will be subsequently performed to analyze the child’s cell-free DNA (cfDNA) from the same blood sample.

 HIGH ACCURACY OF THE UNITY™ TEST